CARBON

 Carbon intelligence captures greenhouse gas emissions across Scope 1, Scope 2, and Scope 3, enabling organisations to identify emission hotspots, understand key drivers, and move beyond static inventories.
 Climate intelligence incorporates forward-looking risk analysis, including heat stress, drought exposure, and pluvial flooding, supported by scenario projections across multiple climate pathways.
 Biodiversity intelligence measures ecosystem health through indicators such as species richness, NDVI, habitat condition, and landscape fragmentation, ensuring that emissions-related decisions are evaluated within broader environmental systems.

-These layers are continuously integrated.
+These environmental layers are continuously integrated.

 The result is not aggregated reporting, but spatial, site-level intelligence.